 Discussion

 Using a state-space, age-structured assessment model developed for SNEMA yellowtail flounder, we showed that implementing a 2D AR(1) smoother on survival or M considerably improved model fit and reduced the retrospective patterns for SSB, F, and recruitment.
 Different from previous assessments in the region which addressed a retrospective problem by a priori specifying a temporal trend in M (e.g. Georges Bank yellowtail flounder and Gulf of Maine Atlantic Cod; Legault et al. 2012; NEFSC 2013, 2020), this paper provides a more objective, flexible, and generic approach to reduce retrospective pattern in stock assessments.
-In WHAM, both the two autocorrelation coefficients in the 2D AR(1) smoother can either be specified at fixed values or estimated as parameters.
-This makes it easy to specify or estimate a temporal trend in M or survival, and then compare performance against models with constant or 2D AR(1) correlation.
+In WHAM, the two autocorrelation coefficients in the 2D AR(1) smoother can either be specified at fixed values or estimated as parameters in the assessment model.
+This makes it easy to specify or estimate a temporal trend in M or survival, and then compare performance against models with constant or 2D AR(1) deviations.
 Specific to SNEMA yellowtail flounder, we showed that it is more important to estimate the among-year than among-age autocorrelation in survival deviations by comparing the AIC of several alternative models with differing autocorrelation assumptions.
 However, including both dimensions as a 2D AR(1) process consistently resulted in the best model fit and lowest retrospective pattern.
-Moreover, the estimated survival and M deviations for older ages were of comparable magnitude to those for age 1 (Fig. 4), which means that the variation in adult survival is at least as influential as recruitment variation to the population dynamics of SNEMA yellowtail flounder.
+Moreover, the estimated survival and M deviations for older ages were of comparable magnitude to those for age 1 (Fig. 4), which means that the variation in processes at age 2+ may be more important than recruitment variation to the population dynamics of SNEMA yellowtail flounder.

-We found that the 2D AR(1) smoother impacted SSB and F estimates as well as near-term SSB predictions, and that including an effect of the CPI on recruitment in models with survival and M deviations negligibly impacted the estimates of SSB and F. This underscores the importance of implementing survival or M deviations with the 2D AR(1) smoother to the assessment of SNEMA yellowtail flounder.
-The 2D AR(1) structure could also extended to three dimensions if, for example, survival is modelled to be sex-specific.
-A 3D AR(1) process across year, age, and cohort could be appropriate, since cohort effects are visible in the estimated 2D AR(1) survival and M deviations (Figs. 1, 3, and 4).
-The generic 2D AR(1) random effects structure we introduce in this paper can be applied to other potentially autocorrelated biological processes (e.g., selectivity and growth) as well, and we imagine this will be an important research topic in the development of next-generation stock assessment models with mixed effects (Punt et al. 2020).
+We found that the 2D AR(1) smoother impacted SSB and F estimates in model years as well as near-term SSB predictions, while including an effect of the CPI on recruitment had less impact on the estimates of SSB and F. This underscores the importance of implementing survival or M deviations with the 2D AR(1) smoother to the assessment of SNEMA yellowtail flounder.
+The 2D AR(1) structure could also extended to three dimensions if, for example, survival is modelled to also be sex- or cohort-specific.
+A 3D AR(1) process across year, age, and cohort could be appropriate since cohort effects are visible in the estimated 2D AR(1) survival and M deviations (Figs. 1, 3, and 4).
+The generic 2D AR(1) random effects structure described here can also be applied to other potentially autocorrelated biological processes, e.g. selectivity as in Xu et al. (2019), and we imagine this will be an important research topic in the development of next-generation stock assessment models with mixed effects (Punt et al. 2020).
 Indeed, WHAM makes heavy use of 2D AR(1) random effects, currently allowing users to specify them on numbers-at-age, M, and selectivity (Stock and Miller, this issue).